-Contract assets are included within the prepaid expenses and other current assets, and other assets balances in the condensed consolidated balance sheets.
-Contract liabilities, which also includes refund obligations, are included within the accrued liabilities and other current liabilities, deferred revenues, and other long-term liabilities balances in the condensed consolidated balance sheets.
+Contract assets are included within the prepaid expenses and other current assets, and other assets balances.
+Contract liabilities, which also includes refund obligations are included within the accrued liabilities and other current liabilities, deferred revenues, and other long-term liabilities balances.
+The following table summarizes the changes in the contract assets and refund liabilities for the three months ended January 3, 2020: